Effects on the environment in Czechoslovakia from Soviet influence during the Cold War

-The involvement of the Soviet Union within Czechoslovakian industry, during the Cold War, has contributed toward environmental, and subsequently social impacts, within Czechoslovakia.
+The involvement of the Soviet Union within Czechoslovak industry, during the Cold War, has contributed toward environmental, and subsequently social impacts, within Czechoslovakia.
 The concentration on heavy industry, under the Five Year plans enforced by the Soviet Union succeeding World War II, within Czechoslovakia caused environmental impacts through the depletion of natural resource and generation of pollution.
 Pollution contributed to the degradation of the air quality and thereafter degraded forests, increased lung disease in children and damaged the water supply.
 Attempts to spread awareness of the environmental consequences were met with government censorship, with little information publicly accessible nor even kept on the industrial impacts.
 A lack of an environmental government branch later caused issues for resolving these environmental issues and contributed to the lack of a cohesive approach, battling various conflicting ideals between branches.
 Soviet influence during the Cold War has contributed toward significant and ongoing environmental repercussions.

 Background

 After World War II, the Soviet Union put in place five-year plans in the East European countries imitating their own five-year plans in order to recover from the war.
-The Soviets believed that the economic policies that helped them recover would similarly help the Eastern European counties recoup.
+The Soviets believed that the economic policies that helped them recover would similarly help the Eastern European countries recoup.
 Countries in the Eastern Bloc were instructed to build up the industries present in the Soviet Union – regardless of whether or not they had the natural resources to support those industries – or to concentrate on developing pre-existing industries which could benefit the Soviet Union.
 In the case of Czechoslovakia, the state was told to concentrate on heavy industry.
 This concentration on heavy industry depleted the country's natural resources at an extraordinarily fast rate and produced an excessive amount of pollution.